Beckley Point

 Beckley Point is a private student accommodation building in Plymouth, Devon, England.
 It is owned and operated by Yugo, previously known as the Student Housing Company.

 Background

-Beckley Point is the tallest building in the south-west of England as of 2023 standing at 78 m tall.
+Standing at 78 m tall, Beckley Point is the tallest building in the south-west of England outside of Bristol.

 The building officially opened in 2018 with 505 student rooms, a number of shared spaces, and a café.

 There is a gaming room with eight seats, a study room, a cinema room, a common room and on the 23rd floor of the building there is a sky lounge that is not accessible to members of the public.

 History

 Construction

 Planning permission for the building was approved on 26 November 2014.

 Construction began on 15 August 2015 and was initially completed on 8 February 2017 following delays due to the weather.
 The building was designed by Boyes Rees Architects, developed by Threesixty Developments, and built by Kier Group.

 Following the Grenfell Tower fire in 2017, the building's external cladding was tested and deemed satisfactory, however the developers decided to replace it as a precaution in the same year and completed all construction works in January 2018.